Value Stream Mapping: Definition, Steps and Examples

 - Workflow Management Software - custom solutions for managing company workflows.
 In addition to simple mapping capabilities, you can also keep track of and manage the workflows.

 Symbols help with your visual overview.
 They show exactly what kind of step you are dealing with.
-While you could always come up with your own symbols, it’s usually easier to find an already established style and stick with it.
+While you could always come up with your own symbols, it is usually easier to find an already established style and stick with it.

 The symbols are usually pretty intuitive - a simple line drawing of a pair of spectacles, for example, indicates that someone has to “go and see,” while a truck indicates transport.

-Now that you know the basics of value stream mapping, here are the exact steps you’d need to take to carry out the initiative…
+Now that you know the basics of value stream mapping, here are the exact steps you would need to take to carry out the initiative…

 Typically, you would start your mapping by indicating a start and end point.
 This would show where your internal process begins and ends.
 Some companies, however, prefer to map out the entire value chain.
-This, of course, has it’s pros and cons – while it does give you a better idea of the whole process, there’s usually not much you can do about any external processes.
+This, of course, has its pros and cons - while it does give you a better idea of the whole process, there is usually not much you can do about any external processes.

 Your average value stream map begins with the delivery of materials from direct suppliers and ends with delivery to the customer.
 Place the icon you have chosen to represent your starting and ending points on the left and right of your map.